eshadalal/eshadalal/README.md

 - 👋 Second-year software engineering student at McMaster University seeking co-op opportunities for Summer 2025
-- 🚀 I’m interested in creating software for the future of technology, aerospace, and finance
+- 🚀 Interested in creating software for the future of technology, aerospace, and finance
-- 🌱 I am currently learning JavaScript
+- 🌱 Currently learning JavaScript
 - 😄 Feel free to connect with me on LinkedIn!

 <!---